MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/user-assistance.md

 :::image type="content" source="media/ua_tooltip_standard.png" alt-text="A standard tooltip for a field on a card page.":::

-Table fields can be read-only in one page and editable in another so "What is this field?"-content can describe the difference.
-In [!INCLUDE [prodshort](developer/includes/prodshort.md)], help content is embedded in the page objects, and resource files can be used for translated user interfaces.
+Table fields can be read-only in one page and editable in another so the tooltips describe the difference.
+In [!INCLUDE [prodshort](developer/includes/prodshort.md)], this type of "What is this field?"-content is embedded in the page objects, and resource files can be used for translated user interfaces.
 For more information, see [Working with Translation Files](developer/devenv-work-with-translation-files.md).

 Most tooltips end with an automatically generated link to *learn more* as described in the [Help users learn more](#help-users-learn-more) section; however, tooltips for actions do not have *Learn more* links: